Imaginous/Cowboy_Untamed/README.md

 - Disconnect from the bike.

 #### Quick Launch Presets
 With this new feature (and second app icon) you can setup three presets (Slow, Normal, Fast) and quickly unlock your bike with one of these presets.
 Just long press the *Cowboy Untamed Presets* app icon and select one of the three presets.
 Clicking the *Cowboy Untamed Presets* app icon will unlock the bike with the last used preset.
-These presets are not stored in flash and will be reset after locking your bike.<br><br>
+These presets are not stored in flash and will be reset after locking your bike.<br>A major drawback is that you always have to load the preset manually for each ride.<br><br>
 **Note:** do not use the *FLASH* button in the main app while a preset is active.
 This will store the preset settings in flash memory.<br><br>
 To configure the *Quick Launch Presets* go to the corresponding menu in the main app.<br><br>
 As stated earlier I made some discoveries how to make the bike peddle a little bit heavier.
 Sometimes I find the default force a bit to low to my likings.
 With the *Quick Launch Presets* you can now alter the peddle torque to motor torque level.
 By decreasing the *Peddle Max Torque* percentage the overall force needed to power your Cowboy will be increased.
 100% is default, lower values will make you sweat more.<br><br>